Tensor generators on schemes and stacks: Tensor generators and Totaro's Theorem

 \begin{rem} Suppose that $Y=\Spec k$ for a field $k$, and that $X=\clsp G$ where $G$ denotes an algebraic group scheme.
-Then the definition above coincides with the one in Tannaka theory \cite[6.16]{Del90:MR1106898} if we identify quasicoherent $\shO_{\clsp G}$-moduls with $k$-linear $G$-representations. \end{rem}
+Then the definition above coincides with the one in Tannaka theory \cite[6.16]{Del90:MR1106898} when we identify quasi-coherent $\shO_{\clsp G}$-modules with $k$-linear $G$-representations. \end{rem}

+\begin{rem} The property ``tensor generator'' (resp. ``strong tensor generator'') is stable under base change.
+Also, the property ``strong tensor generator'' is local on the base.
+Moreover, it is stable on the source under pullback with quasi-affine morphisms $X' \to X$.

+As a consequence of the following Theorem \ref{THM:tensor_generator}, the property ``tensor generator'' is local on the base if the morphism has relatively affine stabilizer groups because the property ``quasi-affine'' of morphisms is local on the base. \end{rem}

-\begin{thm} Let $f \colon X \to Y$ be a quasicompact morphism of algebraic stacks.
+\begin{thm} Let $f \colon X \to Y$ be a quasi-compact morphism of algebraic stacks.
 Given a vector bundle $\shV$ with associated frame bundle $p \colon F(\shV) \to X$, the following properties are equivalent: \begin{enumerate}